 WWL has adopted a charette process, whereby individuals with relevant views and expertise related to a specific development challenge are brought together in an independently facilitated environment to workshop ideas, issues and objectives.

 Open Day

 An open day allows the public and interested groups to view information about a project and to talk to designers and other relevant people.
-WWL has a policy of using open days for every project.

 Ideas competition